-If you believe deep down that you need a doctor to solve your IBS, and decide to never to challenge this belief, then you will need a doctor to solve your IBS.
-If you don’t find a doctor that can help you because they are stuck in their specialty and don’t see the whole of you, you reduce your capacity of recovering.
+If you believe deep down that you need a GI specialist to solve your IBS, and decide to never to challenge this belief – then you will need a GI specialist to solve your IBS.

 If you believe that the current health system will give you the solution to your IBS, then you will patiently wait for it to do so while your life goes by.

 And you may also believe deep down that you can’t recover from IBS.
 Because IBS drains us, and we lose hope.
 After all, there is a lot of “proof” out there from specialists (who haven’t had IBS themselves) telling you that “there is no cure for IBS”.

 This is their experience, their truth, their belief based on their own capacity to cure IBS – albeit a very damning one for their patients.

 I am telling you the opposite, because I have recovered from IBS.
 It is my belief and my concrete experience.
 I decided I was not going down with this ship, and fought hard to come back up.
 It wasn’t an easy path.
 25 years of IBS had left its mark.
 To my surprise, I fully recovered.